Belgium Cover Letter Writing Guide

 Your Belgium cover letter must be in one of several languages: Dutch (Flemish), French, German or English, depending on the company and its location.
 In general, the language of the covering letter should be the same as the language of the job posting.
 If you are applying for a job in Brussels, use English or French if you are not sure which language to use.

-Using power words and action verbs write letter in formal style clearly emphasizing your motivation and stating why you consider yourself the perfect candidate, what contributions you can make to the company and a possible starting date.
-Usually it contains three or four paragraphs.
+Using power words and action verbs write a letter in the formal style clearly emphasizing your motivation and stating why you consider yourself the perfect candidate, what contributions you can make to the company and a possible starting date.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 Close your cover letter, by expressing your willingness to explain your application in more detail during a personal interview.